Get insider access

 • Low contrast ratio on lower-cost models.

-As most of their budget and mid-range models have IPS panels, they have a low contrast ratio, and blacks appear closer to gray when viewed in the dark.
+As most of their budget and mid-range models have IPS panels, they tend to have a low contrast ratio, and blacks appear gray when viewed in the dark.

-As more QD-OLED monitors are available from the competition, LG continues to make WOLED panels, which are less vivid than QD-OLEDs.
+As more QD-OLED monitors are available from the competition, LG continues to make WOLED panels, on which colors are less vivid than QD-OLEDs.

 LG vs Dell

 LG and Dell directly compete with each other as they both make office and gaming monitors.
 Dell's models usually have much better ergonomics and more office features.
-However, LG excels with gaming, offering a wider range of models with better motion handling, but Dell is catching up with more QD-OLEDs available.
+Dell is also catching up to LG in terms of gaming, but LG has a wider selection of models available, including 4k LED-backlit gaming displays.

 LG vs Samsung

 Samsung and LG target similar markets, with both brands offering high-end gaming monitors with advanced features, including OLED panels.
-While LG's LCD-backlit displays mainly use IPS panels with wide viewing angles, Samsung typically uses VA panels with high contrast.
-However, Samsung monitors are usually plagued with firmware issues, which is rare on LG monitors.
+While LG's LED-backlit displays mainly use IPS panels with wide viewing angles, Samsung typically uses VA panels with high contrast.
+However, Samsung monitors sometimes have firmware issues, which is less common on LG monitors.

 LG has a wide selection of displays available, from high-end to budget-friendly monitors, and they make great gaming monitors.
-They're better than the competition in that regard, as they have some good options at every price point for any type of gamer.
-Their gaming monitors tend to have better motion handling than displays from other companies, which is great.
+They have some good options at every price point for any type of gamer, and they tend to have good motion handling.
 While they also have good office monitors, they don't offer as many features as other brands, like ergonomic stands or KVM switches.
 Regardless, LG is a reliable company that makes good monitors for various uses.

 Lineup

-LG offers different monitor lineups: UltraGear for gaming, UltraWide, as the name suggests, for ultrawides, and UltraFine for office monitors.
+LG offers different monitor lineups: UltraGear for gaming, UltraWide for ultrawides, and UltraFine for office monitors.
 Their naming convention can be confusing at first, but once you learn, it's fairly easy to tell which lineup the monitor belongs to.

 LG's model names start with a number, which indicates the size, followed by the lineup letter: